Espanola Island Galapagos (Isla Española)

 Terrain: Easy and flat path.

 Are you ready for more good news?
 Your guide will give you free time to explore and enjoy this breathtaking destination to your heart’s content.
-Your first option is to enjoy the beach, sunbathing and taking cheeky snaps of sea lions.
-You’ll likely come across Espanola mockingbirds here.
+Your first option is to enjoy the beach, sunbathe, and take cheeky snaps of sea lions.
+You’ll also likely come across Espanola mockingbirds here.
 They are fearless and often come right up to tourists.
 We’ve even spotted them jump on top of a bottle, tapping it to encourage you to share your water!
-Other highlights from the beach can include: marine iguanas, diving blue-footed boobies, Sally light-foot crabs, and wading birds like Wandering tattlers and Turnstones.
+Other highlights from the beach can include marine iguanas, diving blue-footed boobies, Sally light-foot crabs, and wading birds like Wandering tattlers and Turnstones.

-The water is also surely too inviting to resist.
-This is one of the very best spots at Galapagos to swim with curious sea lions.
-It is also a great snorkeling spot, so remember to bring mask and tube from your cruise ship.
-Swim out to the semi submerged tuff cone located in front of the beach.
+The crystal clear Gardner Bay water is also surely too inviting to resist.
+This is one of the very best spots in the Galapagos to swim with curious sea lions.
+It is also a great snorkeling spot, so remember to bring a mask and tube from your cruise ship.
+Swim out to the semi-submerged tuff cone located in front of the beach.
 It is known locally as Turtle Rock as it resembles a Green Sea Turtle coming up for air.
-Experienced snorkelers and strong swimmers will find the best of the action to the far side of Turtle Rock.
-Look out for whitetip reef shark, manta rays, and many colorful Galapagos reef fish like Surgeonfish, Parrot fish, Wrasse and Scorpionfish.
+Experienced snorkelers and strong swimmers will find the best of the action on the far side of Turtle Rock.
+Look out for whitetip reef sharks, manta rays, and many colorful Galapagos reef fish like Surgeonfish, Parrotfish, Wrasse, and Scorpionfish.

-In conclusion, Espanola island will blow you away!
-If you can include Espanola into your Galapagos itinerary then don’t hesitate.
-The black cliff landscapes and white sand beach are magnificent.
-The wildlife is more abudant and diverse than pretty much any other Galapagos island.
-You can find unique species here, like the beautiful waved albatross, and colorful Christmas iguanas.
+In conclusion, Espanola Island at Galapagos is guaranteed to blow you away!
+If you can include Espanola Island in your Galapagos itinerary then don’t hesitate, you will not regret it.
+The black cliff and white sand beach landscapes are magnificent.
+The wildlife is more abundant and diverse than pretty much any other Galapagos island.
+You can find unique species here, like the beautiful Waved Albatross, and colorful Christmas Iguana.
 The action is literally non-stop, on land and in the sea.
-Espanola island will be ingrained in your best Galapagos trip memories and photos long after you return home.
+Espanola Island will be ingrained in your best Galapagos trip memories and photos long after you return home.